 The Cardano system uses the Extended Unspent Transaction Output (eUTXO) accounting model, which is an updated UTXO model of Bitcoin with the option of smart contracts.
 It is characterized by the support of several digital assets and functions, similar to regular cash.
 In turn, Ethereum uses the Account/Balance model by which coins are stored in users’ financial accounts, as with commercial banks.

 The eUTXO Cardano model simplifies smart contracts and enables developers to create and run decentralized applications with less effort when compared with Ethereum.
-However, the functionality of Cardano smart contracts was activated not so long ago, and did not gain enough popularity for the system to be tested in the same “combat” conditions as Ethereum.
-At the moment, no decentralized exchange is deployed on the platform, which makes it very difficult to give it an objective assessment in terms of reliability, security, and functionality.
-So, in terms of the running-in of smart contract technology, Ethereum is clearly ahead in this regard.
+However, the functionality of Cardano smart contracts was activated not so long ago and did not gain enough popularity for the system to be tested in the same “combat” conditions as Ethereum.

 Get more insights into this UTXO-based blockchain and dApp development platform

-Who is Cardano for?
-The platform relies on scalability and flexibility, so if these parameters play a fundamental role in the implementation of your dApp, then this ecosystem should be preferred.
+As far as Cardano is concerned, the platform relies on scalability and flexibility, so if these parameters play a fundamental role in the implementation of your dApp, then this ecosystem should be preferred.
 This applies to fast-growing mass-use projects such as social networks, hosting projects, and many more.
-In addition, Cardano’s strong point is its high energy efficiency, so if your project is concerned with the environment, it would be logical to give preference to a greener platform.
+In addition, Cardano’s strong point is its high energy efficiency, so if sustainability is among your primary concerns, it would be logical to give preference to a greener platform.
 And given that the “green” trend has now captured almost all areas of business, choosing Cardano gives a great reputational bonus to any project.

 One more important point is the cost of transactions.
 At the moment, in terms of the availability of transactions within the system, Cardano is unambiguously in the lead.
 So the platform could become a worthy alternative to Ethereum, from where developers often transfer their projects to other sites with less workload and lower commission.